 Jeffrey D. Clark is a partner in the Litigation Department and is a member of the Compliance, Investigations & Enforcement Practice Group.
 Jeffrey represents corporations and individuals in a wide variety of criminal and civil investigations and enforcement matters, including DOJ and SEC enforcement actions.
 His practice includes conducting complex, worldwide internal corporate investigations and providing advice to corporate management and directors regarding compliance and enforcement matters.
 He also counsels companies on designing and implementing corporate compliance programs.
 Jeffrey focuses on Foreign Corrupt Practices matters, and also has substantial experience in other types of international business and white collar litigation.

-According to Chambers USA and Chambers Global, clients describe Jeffrey as “top-notch” and a “fantastic lawyer” who is “unquestionably an FCPA expert” who is “incredibly steady and really comforting to a client.”
+According to Chambers USA and Chambers Global, clients describe Jeffrey as “top-notch” and a “fantastic lawyer” who is “unquestionably an FCPA expert,” “an effective communicator,” and “incredibly steady and really comforting to a client.”
 Jeffrey is co-author of The Foreign Corrupt Practices Act: Compliance, Investigations and Enforcement, a comprehensive book covering all aspects of FCPA compliance and enforcement.

 Jeffrey was formerly a federal prosecutor with the United States Department of Justice.
 During his seven years as an Assistant U.S. Attorney in the District of New Jersey, Jeffrey served as the Deputy Chief of the Special Prosecutions Division and the Deputy Chief of the Criminal Division.
 In these capacities, he was responsible for overseeing all of the district’s prosecutions in the areas of public corruption, securities fraud, healthcare fraud, money laundering, immigration fraud, and terrorism.